-History of Skerries | Introduction
+History Of Skerries | Introduction

 Early writers tell how an island off Skerries was used as a landing place for an invasion, which happened in the second century.
 This island was probably Red Island or maybe Shenick.
 When the invaders landed they formed rank and at low tide marched to the mainland.
 They then proceeded to Knocknagin, north of Balbriggan where they were defeated.
 In 432 AD St. Patrick landed on Church Island and this is recorded by Ware in “Antiquities of Ireland.”
 On the coast of Dublin lies Holmpatrick, or the island of Patrick, called so in Memory of the holy man who landed there in 432 and from there passed to the mainland to enlighten Ireland with the rays of Christian religion.